technicalpickles/homesick/README.markdown

     homesick push CASTLE

+To open a terminal in the root of a castle:

+    homesick cd CASTLE

+To open your default editor in the root of a castle (the $EDITOR environment variable must be set):

+    homesick open CASTLE

 Not sure what else homesick has up its sleeve?
 There's always the built in help:

     homesick help